ahthomps/bacteria-networks/README.md

 `/bin/bash -c $(curl -L https://raw.githubusercontent.com/ahthomps/bacteria-networks/master/mac-install.sh)`

-This will install the program to your home directory, and leave shortcut on your desktop called JAB.
+This will install the program to your home directory and leave shortcut on your desktop called JAB.
 Double click it to run the program.

 ### Linux